Weathercold/extra-logging/README.md

 ## Credits

-iarkn for the dex task
+iarkn for the dex task and various other things